FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Methodology

-where $H(\cdot)$ denotes the entropy function, $p_{\theta_z,t}$ represents the conditional distribution modeled by the pre-trained sensitive classifier $f_{\theta_z}$ , and $C_t$ is a normalization constant.
-Adding the gradient of the logarithm of Eq.~\ref{eq:fair control} in the reverse diffusion process corresponds to maximizing the entropy of $p_{\theta_z,t}(z\mid \mathbf{x}))$ at each time step $t$.
-This ensures that the samples drawn at each step contain minimal sensitive information, making it difficult for the classifier $f_{\theta_z}$ to determine their sensitive category.
-Substituting Eq.~\ref{eq:gradient} and Eq.~\ref{eq:fair control} into Eq.~\ref{eq:reverse diffusion5} yields the final reverse SDE:
+}where $H(\cdot)$ denotes the entropy function and $C_t$ is a normalization constant.
+In practice, $p_{\boldsymbol{\theta}_z}(z| \mathbf{x}_t)$ is approximated using a pre-trained sensitive classifier $\psi_{\boldsymbol{\theta}_z}$.
+Adding the gradient of the logarithm of Eq.(\ref{eq:fair distribution}) in the reverse diffusion process corresponds to maximizing the entropy of $p_{\boldsymbol{\theta}_z}(z| \mathbf{x}_t)$ at each time step $t$.
+This ensures that the samples drawn at each step contain minimal sensitive information, making it difficult for the classifier $\psi_{\boldsymbol{\theta}_z}$ to determine their sensitive category.
+Substituting Eq.(\ref{eq:gradient}) and Eq.(\ref{eq:fair distribution}) into Eq.(\ref{eq:reverse diffusion4}) yields the final reverse SDE: {

-where $\lambda_z$ is a hyperparameter that controls the guidance strength of the sensitve classifier ($f_{\theta_z}$).
-Thus far, we are able to generate samples that are free from sensitive information and can be labeled as desired.
+}where $\lambda_z$ is a hyperparameter that controls the guidance strength of the sensitive classifier $\psi_{\boldsymbol{\theta}_z}$.
+So far, we are able to generate samples that are free from sensitive information.